When Talk Therapy Has Helped but the Pattern Still Runs Your Life

 generalized outside therapy.

-For example, Claire’s tendency to overfunction and avoid
+For example, Julia’s tendency to overfunction and avoid

 vulnerability sometimes led her to minimize her needs in sessions.
 When

-the therapist noticed this and gently reflected it back, Claire
+the therapist noticed this and gently reflected it back, Julia

 initially responded with discomfort and withdrawal.
 But the therapist’s